Difference Between PostgreSQL Varchar vs Text

 Varchar vs Text Character Types

-- Varchar(n): If we try to store the character value in this type of column and the length of the value is greater than that of the n value specified while creating the column in varchar(n) then it will throw an error in PostgreSQL saying that the character limit is exceeded specifying the limit of characters for that column in the error message.
-In case if all the values of characters being stored are spaces then they are truncated to a maximum value of length possessed by the column.
+- Varchar(n): If we try to store the character value in this type of column and the length of the value is greater than that of the n value specified while creating the column in varchar(n), then it will throw an error in PostgreSQL saying that the character limit is exceeded specifying the limit of characters for that column in the error message.
+When all the values stored in the column consist of spaces, we truncate them to match the maximum length specified for the column.

 - TEXT: The text datatype helps to store the character values and is unlimited in length as there is no specification of n in it.
-The specification of n in varchar is optional in nature and when not specified the length of the column becomes unlimited and it works similar to that of text datatype.
-The performance of varchar(n) and text is the same when n i.e length is not specified in the declaration.
+The specification of n in varchar is optional; when not specified, the column’s length becomes unlimited and works similar to that of text datatype.
+The performance of varchar(n) and text is the same when n, i.e, length, is not specified in the declaration.

 PostgreSQL Varchar vs Text Comparison Table

-The following table points out certain differences that exist and can be considered while choosing anyone from the two datatypes for your column.
+The following table highlights certain existing differences that you can consider when choosing either of the two datatypes for your column.

 Varchar |